sagemath/trac_to_gh/Issue 8876.md

 # Issue 8876: Allows triangular morphisms to have domain and codomain with different index sets

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8876

 Original creator: hivert